nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### 2.6 Deleting a student by name: `delete`

 Deletes the specified student from the edulog.
+The student you want to delete must be displayed in EduLog.
+For example, if you filtered the student list, and student `Bob` is no longer in the list, `delete Bob` will not work.

 Format: `delete Name`

 * Deletes the student by the specified Name.
 * The name refers to the name shown in the displayed student list.
-* The name is case sensitive.
+* The name is case-sensitive.
+* The name of the student needs to be displayed.

 Examples: